Function available in CINEMA 4D Prime, Visualize, Broadcast, Studio & BodyPaint 3D

 - Standard: The normal Cinema 4D render engine will be used.

 - Software OpenGL: Renders exactly as what is displayed in the Viewport.
-OpenGL will be rendered using the CUP and will therefore be slower than with Hardware OpenGL.
+OpenGL will be rendered using the CPU and will therefore be slower than with Hardware OpenGL.
 There is no visible difference between Software OpenGL and Hardware OpenGL (details can be found under Hardware OpenGL).

 - Hardware OpenGL: Renders exactly as what is displayed in the Viewport.
 OpenGL will be rendered a maximum speed using the graphics card.